These are not wolves (well, not completely), but dogs that have prominent wolf features passed on from their ascendants.

 Size: Medium to Large

-Huskies today are a common breed, and recognized for their beautiful markings.
+Huskies today are a common sight in North America, and recognized for their beautiful markings.

 Do they make good family pets?
 Yes.
 Huskies are still considered work dogs however, and need daily exercise or they’ll resort to destructive behavior.
 They are strong-headed, and often need an assertive leader and training.